We offer the following legal apprenticeships:

 Legal Training Delivery Model

-Once enrolled, apprentices have a Damar tutor who helps plan and manage the programme and makes regular visits to assess performance and review progress.
+Once enrolled, apprentices have a Damar coach who helps plan and manage the programme, including assessing performance and reviewing progress.
 This 1:1 support is supplemented by online and paper-based resources and practice tests.
-We also have a team of subject specialist trainers who deliver webinars and e-tutorials for the more technically complex units.
+We also have a team of subject specialist tutors who deliver webinars and e-tutorials for the more technically complex units.

 We keep you up to date with progress throughout the apprenticeship and carry out regular reviews to ensure your apprentice is on track and that the business objectives are being met.